mathielen/import-engine/README.md

 ------------
 This library implements some high-level functionality based on the great [Ddeboer Data Import library](https://github.com/ddeboer/data-import).
 As the Data-Import library offers a great toolkit to implement a data import/export process in a quick and clean way, there is still a lot of work to do to have a full blown importer set up for your application.
 This library helps you with that.

+If you are developing a Symfony2 project, you may want to use the comfortable configuration of the [ImportEngineBundle](https://github.com/mathielen/ImportEngineBundle).

 Features
 --------